Cancer Research UK logo.

 Finding out about side effects

 Before you start treatment your doctor will explain any possible side effects of the treatment.
-Knowing about the side effects can help you to prepare and manage any problems.
+They will also discuss the best way to manage them.
+Knowing about the side effects can help you to prepare for them.
+Usually the side effects improve a few weeks after treatment.
+But some might continue long term.

-Ask about any possible long term side effects that the treatment may cause or anything else you might be worried about.
+Ask your doctor about any possible long term side effects that the treatment may cause or anything else you might be worried about.

 Side effects during treatment